elanatframework/Code_behind/README.md

 }
 ```

----

-The following example shows the power of Code-Behind:
+The following example shows the power of CodeBehind:

 aspx page
 ```html